slowernews/wisdom-tldr/README.md

 ===
 ###On higher ranks

-> *'Never outshine the master.' -- Robert Greene (1st law of power)*
+> *'Never outshine the master.'<br>

-> *'Know who you’re dealing with: do not offend the wrong person.' -- Robert Greene (9th law of power)*
+'Know who you’re dealing with: do not offend the wrong person.'<br>

-> *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41st law of power)*
+'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

 HOWEVER, don't vow to the gatekeepers.